infinite-industries/infinite/docs/backup-process.md

 A second dedicated IAM user, `s3-backup-ro` exists to support read-only access to backups.
 When Github organization (team) members instantiate Codespaces environments, credentials for this user are suppplied to the environment.

-TODO: create a new IAM user for this purpose called `github-codespaces` and remove the user `s3-backup-ro`.
+### Future Work

+- Azure provides an automated backup functionality for Azure Postgres.
+Enable (and document) it.

+- The deployment configuration needs to be addressed: currently, it only configures the backup: it doesn't **perform** one.

+- The read-only IAM account used to read backups should be renamed from 's3-backup-ro' to 'github-codespaces' to indicate the environment which uses the account.